-- The engine coolant temperature gauge will move to the red (hot) area. - The The and the symbol will illuminate. - The Service Engine Soon indicator light will illuminate.
+- The engine coolant temperature gauge will move to the red (hot) area. - The indicator light will illuminate.

-If the engine reaches a preset over-temperature condition, the engine will automatically switch to alternating cylinder operation.
-Each disabled cylinder acts as an air pump and cools the engine.
+If the engine reaches a preset over-temperature condition, the

 When this occurs the vehicle will still operate.
 However:

 - The engine power will be limited. - The air conditioning system will be disabled.